What is ring-fencing?

 Your bank looks after your money and helps you make payments.
 It may also provide you with loans and overdrafts.
 These are consumer or ‘retail’ banking services, and it’s crucial that you can access them when you need them – in both good times and bad.

 Many large banks also undertake other, more complex, activities.
 Trading in financial markets is one example.
-Such activities come with their own set of risks.
-This was made clear during the global financial crisis that began in 2007.
+Such activities come with their own risks.
+This was clear during the global financial crisis that began in 2007.

 How does ring-fencing make the banking sector safer?